fwd/nano-to/docs/username-integration.md

 # Username Integration

-Nano.to Usernames can be registered in-app from other apps.
-Common use case is offering a Nano 'search and pay' feature in websites, and even in-game currency.
+Nano.to Usernames can be registered in-app.
+Common use case is offering a Nano 'search and pay' feature in wallets, websites, and even in-game crypto usernames.

 ## Base URL